PocketMine/SimpleAuth/README.md

 ## For developers

+First, get the SimpleAuth plugin
+`object SimpleAuth SimpleAuthAPI::get()`

-You can use the _login()_ method to authenticate the player directly.
+You can use the _login()_ method in the API to authenticate the player directly.

 `boolean SimpleAuth::login(Player)`